-- Annual Rent.
-Tenant hereby leases said Premises for the Term above stated and agrees to pay Landlord annual rent of Nine Hundred Seventy-Six Thousand Four Hundred Eighty and 00/100 Dollars (\$976,480.00), ("Annual Rent") in twelve (12) equal monthly installments of Eighty One Thousand Three Hundred Seventy-Three and 00/100 Dollars (\$81,373.00) (each, a "Monthly Installment") each payable to Landlord (or to such other "Person" (defined in Section 22.9) or agent as Landlord may specify by written notice to Tenant) in advance on the first day of each calendar month during the Term.
+- 3.1 Annual Rent.
+Tenant hereby leases said Premises for the Term above stated and agrees to pay Landlord annual rent of Seven Hundred Ninety-Five Thousand Two Hundred and No/100 Dollars (\$795,200.00), ("Annual Rent") in twelve (12) equal monthly installments of Sixty-Six Thousand Two Hundred Sixty-Six and 66/100 Dollars (\$66,266.66) (each, a "Monthly Installment") each payable to Landlord (or to such other "Person" (defined in Section 22.9) or agent as Landlord may specify by written notice to Tenant) in advance on the first day of each calendar month during the Term.
 The term "Lease Year" is defined to mean any twelve month period from July 1 to June 30 of the following year, during the Term.
-If the Term ends before the end of a Lease Year, Annual Rent shall be prorated on a daily basis and paid in advance by Tenant on the first day of the last calendar month during the Term.
-Annual Rent may be adjusted upon determination of final costs for acquisition and construction of the Premises. - 3.2 Additional Rent.
+If the Term ends before the end of a Lease Year, Annual Rent shall be prorated on a daily basis and paid in advance by Tenant on the first day of the last calendar month during the Term. - 3.2 Additional Rent.
 Any amounts due from Tenant to Landlord hereunder, other than Annual Rent, shall constitute "Additional Rent."
 Additional Rent shall, unless expressly provided to the contrary in this Lease, be payable from Tenant to Landlord on the same terms that Annual Rent is payable, with the next payment of the Monthly Installment coming due hereunder.
 Annual Rent and Additional Rent may be referred to collectively herein as "Rent". - 3.3 Payments.
 All Rent shall be paid to Landlord at Landlord's address as set forth in the introductory paragraph hereof, or at such other address as Landlord may designate in writing.
 This Lease is a triple net lease and Rent shall be paid without setoff, counterclaim, recoupment, abatement, suspension, or deduction, except as expressly provided for herein.
 This Lease shall not terminate, nor shall Tenant have any right to terminate this Lease during the Term (except as otherwise expressly provided herein), nor shall Tenant be entitled to any abatement, deduction, deferment or reduction of Annual Rent hereunder (except as otherwise expressly provided herein), nor shall the obligations of Tenant under this Lease be affected by any interference with Tenant's use of the Premises unless caused by Landlord or Master Landlord.
-It is the intention of the Parties hereto that the obligation of Tenant to pay Rent hereunder shall be separate and that the Rent shall continue to be payable in all events and that the obligations of Tenant hereunder shall continue unaffected, unless the requirement to pay or perform the same shall have been terminated pursuant to an express provision of this Lease.

-3.4 Capital Improvements.
-In the event Landlord, with notice to the Board, makes future economic investments (a) in capital improvements to the Premises for any of the "Approved Purposes" (defined herein), or (b) in capital improvements (other than Approved Purposes) to the Premises during any July 1 to July 30 period during the Term, or (c) in acquiring additional property for the Premises for the Approved Purposes, then Annual Rent shall be adjusted as of the immediately following July 1 to reimburse Landlord for such additional economic investment.
-Annual Rent shall be adjusted by amendment to this Lease as of the immediately following July 1 in the Term to compensate Landlord for such additional economic investment.
-"Approved Purposes" shall mean any of the following purposes: (i) to comply with "Legal Requirements" (defined in Section 22.6); (ii) to comply with Landlord's safety and security requirements; (iii) repairs or maintenance to, or replacement of essential building components and systems; and (iv) repairs, maintenance, replacement, or improvements necessary for Landlord to comply with its obligations under the Services Agreement and this Lease.
+It is the intention of the Parties hereto that the obligation of Tenant to pay Rent hereunder shall be separate and that the Rent shall continue to be payable in all events and that the obligations of Tenant hereunder shall continue unaffected, unless the requirement to pay or perform the same shall have been terminated pursuant to an express provision of this Lease. - 2.4 Capital Improvements.
+In the event Landlord desires or is required to make future economic investments (a) in capital improvements to the Premises for any of the "Approved Purposes" (defined herein), or (b) in acquiring additional property for the Premises with prior Board approval, then the Landlord shall notify the Board and provide the Board with the estimated amount of the capital improvement.
+With prior approval of the Board, Annual Rent may be adjusted by amendment to this Lease as of the immediately following July 1 in the Term to compensate Landlord for such additional economic investment upon presentation of documentation of actual costs of the improvements.
+"Approved Purposes" shall mean any of the following purposes: (i) to comply with "Legal Requirements" (defined in Section 22.6); or (ii) to comply with Landlord's safety and security requirements.